-Toxic nodular goiter (or Plummer’s disease which is the other name for a toxic nodular goiter) is less common than Graves’ disease and its prevalence increases with age and in the presence of iodine deficiency.
+Toxic nodular goiter (or Plummer’s disease, the other name for a toxic nodular goiter) is less common than Graves’ disease.
+Its prevalence increases with age and in the presence of iodine deficiency.

 The disease usually progresses.
-With toxic nodular goiter medical therapy is not as useful as with Graves’ disease.
+With toxic nodular goiter, medical therapy is not as helpful as Graves’ disease.

-Once the diagnosis is made, the treating physician and the patient should discuss each of the treatment options, including logistics, benefits, expected recovery speed, inconveniences, side effects and costs.
+Once the diagnosis is made, the treating physician and the patient should discuss each treatment option, including logistics, benefits, expected recovery speed, inconveniences, side effects, and costs.

-Patients with toxic multinodular ganglionic goiter or solitary toxic nodule are better to be treated with I-131 therapy or with thyroidectomy (according to the recent guidelines of the American Thyroid Association www.thyroid.org ), but in some cases a treatment may be appropriate. prolonged treatment at low doses with Methimazole.
+Patients with toxic multinodular ganglionic goiter or solitary toxic nodule are better treated with I-131 therapy or thyroidectomy (according to the recent guidelines of the American Thyroid Association www.thyroid.org ).
+Still, treatment may be appropriate in some cases—prolonged treatment at low doses with Methimazole.

-The benefits of surgery would include a rapid recovery from the disease, the absence of toxic effects from medical therapy or radioactive iodine therapy.
+The benefits of surgery would include a rapid recovery from the disease and the absence of toxic effects from medical therapy or radioactive iodine therapy.

-In the hands of the experienced thyroid surgeon the side effects are minimal and the scar is very small, the opposite of the surgeon of little experience when the complication rate could approach 10%.
+In the hands of the experienced thyroid surgeon, the side effects are minimal, and the scar is tiny, the opposite of the surgeon with little experience when the complication rate could approach 10%.

-Typically, people affected by Plummer’s disease develop a goiter many years before the onset of hyperthyroidism symptoms; Most patients are more than 50 years old before the characteristic accelerated heart rate and other heart conditions appear.
+Typically, people affected by Plummer’s disease develop many goiter years before the onset of hyperthyroidism symptoms; Most patients are more than 50 years old before the characteristic accelerated heart rate and other heart conditions appear.

 Unlike Graves’ disease, Plummer’s disease rarely causes bulging of the eyes (exophthalmos).
 Inflammation of the thyroid gland can obstruct breathing or swallowing, requiring surgery to remove excess tissue; Cardiac symptoms can result in congestive heart failure.